The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Numerical results

 Now consider $X,\,Y \subset \R^2$, $\vc{x} = (x_1,\,x_2) \in A$, and $\vc{y} = (y_1,\,y_2) \in \set{ \vc{y}_i }_{i=1}^n$.
 When $\mu(\vc{x}^r) = 0$, the \Was{} distance on $\vc{x}^r$ is also zero.
 For those boxes where $\mu(\vc{x}^r) > 0$, we can take advantage of the uniformity to define the function $\hat C$ in terms of a single variable: the component-wise distance between points given by $(\mathrm{\Delta}_1,\,\mathrm{\Delta}_2)$, where $\mathrm{\Delta}_1 = \abs*{x_1 - y_1}$, $\mathrm{\Delta}_2 = \abs*{x_2 - y_2}$.
 When the \Was{} distance over $\vc{x}^r$ can be computed and is non-zero, it takes the form

 where $\hat C : \R^2 \to \R^{\scriptscriptstyle^{\geq 0}}$ is an explicit function.

-Table~\ref{tb:uniWass} gives \Was{} distance functions $\hat C$ for $c = \ell_2$ and all $c = \ell_p^p$ with $p>0$.
+Table~\ref{tb:uniWass} gives \Was{} distance functions $\hat C$ for $c$ the $2$-norm and the $p$-th power of some $p$-norm ($p\in[1,\infty)$).
 By leveraging the linearity of the integral and subdividing $A$ into disjoint sets, we can build combinations of ground costs and measures with closed form $C$.
 We used this to perform tests in $\R^2$, with $\mu$ being either uniform or zero in relevant boxes.